Est. 1949 Advanced

 1949

-Maurice Wilkes and team develop the first assembler for EDSAC
+David Wheeler, working under Maurice Wilkes at Cambridge, writes the first assembler (Initial Orders) for EDSAC

 Nathaniel Rochester writes the first symbolic assembler for IBM 701